stefanbschneider/mobile-env/README.md

 This is equivalent to running `pip install -r requirements.txt`.

-If you want to run tests or examples, also install the requirements in `requirements_tests.txt`.
+If you want to run tests or examples, also install the requirements in `tests`.
-For dependencies for building docs, install the requirements in `requirements_docs.txt`.
+For dependencies for building docs, install the requirements in `docs`.

 ## Example Usage